howesteve/elegua/README.md

 - Routes types supported:
   - Hash/fixed paths (fast!)
   - Dynamic routes (`/xxx/:group/:id`) (yes, they can be nested)
-  - Regexp: any rule you could imagine if it can be expressed by a RegExp expression
+  - Regexp: any rule you could imagine if it can be expressed by a RegExp expression (ex: `/id/[0-9]+\.json`)
   - Fallback/error route

 ## Why?

-- Existing dynamic routers for Svelte are too complicated, buggy, unmanteined, large and/or not satisfying me.
+- Existing dynamic routers for Svelte are too large, complicated, buggy, unmanteined, and/or not satisfying me.
 - Elegua is designed for PWA applications
 - I absolutely hated what they did to SvelteKit and it's "file-based router".
 Things like:
   - `src/routes/blog/[slug]/+page.js`